You are currently viewing HTMA-Guided Detox: Why Prebiotics Are Essential for Mineral Absorption and Cellular Energy

 Grains and Seed Sources for Fiber

 • Whole oats have Beta-glucan fiber and resistant starch that our good bacteria love.
-It also helps to lower LDL cholesterol, improves blood sugar control, and reduces your risk of cancer.
+It also helps to lower LDL cholesterol, improve blood sugar control, and reduce your risk of cancer.
 A good amount of fiber can slow your digestion as well as control your hunger by keeping you feeling full.
 It has antioxidant and anti-inflammatory properties.

 .